NICTA/serene-python-client/README.md

 ### How to test
-Nose unittests needs to be installed.
+The nose unit tests module needs to be installed.
 To run the tests:
 ```
-nosetests
+nosetests -v
 ```
 ### Run